max-wickham/LivingLarder2/README.md

 ### Communication Class
 This class handles all of the bluetooth communication of the system with the mobile application used to control the system.

+### Memory Class
+This class is used by the hardware class to interface with onboard EEPROM.